w3f/Grants-Program/applications/ssal-commods-dex.md

 | 3. | CI/CD | Setup pipeline for CI/CD in order to expedite development on field as much as possible in the next month.
 We will use a mixture of selenium tests with sentry to catch and handle errors as quickly they crop up. |

-### Milestone 3 Example — Implementation and Improvements On-Field
+### Milestone 3 — Implementation and Improvements On-Field

 - **Estimated Duration:** 1 month
 - **FTE:**  4,5